Hunt the Wumpus

 All three were called PCC interchangeably, making some accounts a bit confusing. ↩

 This isn’t as strange as it sounds, because Ken Thompson did write a version of Hunt the Wumpus included in early UNIX systems.
-But he adapted it from Gregory Yob’s program and never claimed to have created it.
+He adapted it from Gregory Yob’s program and never claimed to have created it.
 (The source code states “stolen from PCC Vol 2 No 1.”)
-But it was many people’s first exposure to the game and led to the mistaken idea that his was the original. ↩
+But it was many people’s first exposure to the game and led to the mistaken idea that Thompson’s was the original. ↩